Macedonian Ruins

 But this refers to a gathering of his elect.
 We already identified the elect as being Israel alone.

-A rapture would seem to be redundant at the end of Jacob’s Trouble since the tribulation is over and there would seem to be nothing from which to rescue those who remain.
-References to that end-time position suggest it will be the wicked that are taken out before His reign, leaving only the righteous to be rescued, but from what?
+A rapture would seem redundant at the end of Jacob’s Trouble since the tribulation is over, and there would seem to be nothing from which to rescue those who remain.
+References to that end-time position suggest the wicked are taken out before His reign, leaving only the righteous to be rescued, but from what?

 Mid-Tribulation